Sharp says boosts IGZO display output; shares soar

 Shares of Sharp gained as much as 11 percent to 165 yen in early trading, their biggest one-day gain in almost two months, after local media earlier reported the increase in production capacity.

-Sharp is seeking supply agreements with ultrabook makers Lenovo Group, Dell Inc and Hewlett-Packard, Kyodo news agency reported.
+Sharp is seeking supply agreements with ultrabook makers Lenovo Group (0992.HK), Dell Inc DELL.O and Hewlett-Packard (HPQ.N), Kyodo news agency reported.

 The Japanese company, which secured $4.6 billion in emergency loans from its banks in September, this month began producing IGZO screens at a liquid crystal display factory in Nara prefecture western Japan, Sharp spokeswoman Miyuki Nakayama confirmed.